Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Numerical results

 The resulting diagonal Dresselhaus $\bar{\beta}_{\ell \ell}$ and Rashba $\bar{\alpha}_{\ell \ell}$ spin-orbit coefficients for the ground (solid blue, $\bar{\beta}_{00}$ and $\bar{\alpha}_{00}$) and excited (dashed red, $\bar{\beta}_{11}$ and $\bar{\alpha}_{11}$) valley states are shown in Figs.~\ref{FIG4}(a) and \ref{FIG4}(b) as a function of the Ge oscillation wavelength $\lambda$.
-We find that the spin-orbit coefficients vary nontrivially with the choice of oscillation wavelength $\lambda$, exhibiting resonances where the coefficients are significantly enhanced.
-In particular, we observe a broad resonance in Fig.~\ref{FIG4}(a), centered at $\lambda \approx 1.57~\text{nm}$, in which the Dresselhaus spin-orbit coefficient reaches the values $|\bar{\beta}_{00}| \approx 365~\mu\text{eV} \cdot \text{nm}$ for the ground valley and $|\bar{\beta}_{11}| \approx 357~\mu\text{eV} \cdot \text{nm}$ for the excited valley.
-Note that this resonance corresponds to the same wavelength as the long-period Wiggle Well predicted in Refs.~\cite{McJunkin2021,Feng2022} to enhance the valley splitting.
+We find that the spin-orbit coefficients vary nontrivially with the choice of oscillation wavelength $\lambda$, exhibiting bumps where the coefficients are significantly enhanced.
+In particular, we observe a broad bump in Fig.~\ref{FIG4}(a), centered at $\lambda \approx 1.57~\text{nm}$, in which the Dresselhaus spin-orbit coefficient reaches the values $|\bar{\beta}_{00}| \approx 365~\mu\text{eV} \cdot \text{nm}$ for the ground valley and $|\bar{\beta}_{11}| \approx 357~\mu\text{eV} \cdot \text{nm}$ for the excited valley.
+Note that this peak location corresponds to the same wavelength as the long-period wiggle well predicted in Refs.~\cite{McJunkin2021,Feng2022} to enhance the valley splitting.
 (Note that a slightly different $\lambda$ value was predicted in Refs. \cite{McJunkin2021,Feng2022}, due to the valley minima residing at slightly different momenta $\pm k_0$ compared to our model.)
-We comment on the relation between the spin-orbit enhancement and predicted valley-splitting enhancement in Sec.~\ref{ExtPWB}.
 Similar to the conventional Si/SiGe quantum well shown in Fig.~\ref{FIG4}, the ground and excited valleys have approximately opposite Dresselhaus coefficients for the range of $\lambda$ values considered here, except at very small $\lambda$.
-At the center of the resonance, however, the diagonal Dresselhaus coefficients $\bar{\beta}_{\ell \ell}$ for the Wiggle Well are $\sim 15$ times larger than those of the conventional system at the same electric field strength.
-(See Fig.~\ref{FIG3}(a) at $F_z = 10~\text{mV/nm}$.)
-Moreover, the resonance appears very broad, with a full-width-at-half-maximum of $\Delta \lambda = 0.55~\text{nm}$.
-In contrast to the diagonal Dresselhaus coefficients $\bar{\beta}_{\ell\ell}$, the diagonal Rashba coefficients $\bar{\alpha}_{\ell\ell}$ show no resonance features except at small wavelengths.
+At the peak of the bump, however, the diagonal Dresselhaus coefficients $\bar{\beta}_{\ell \ell}$ for the wiggle well are $\sim\!15$ times larger than those of the conventional system at the same electric field strength.
+[See Fig.~\ref{FIG3}(a) at $F_z = 10~\text{mV/nm}$.]
+Moreover, the region of enhancement appears very broad, with a full-width at half-maximum of $\Delta \lambda = 0.55~\text{nm}$.
+In contrast to the diagonal Dresselhaus coefficients $\bar{\beta}_{\ell\ell}$, the diagonal Rashba coefficients $\bar{\alpha}_{\ell\ell}$ show no enhancement features except at small wavelengths.
 Indeed, for $\lambda \gtrsim 0.5~\text{nm}$, the Rashba coefficients are essentially independent of $\lambda$ with $\bar{\alpha}_{00} \approx -3.7~\mu\text{eV} \cdot \text{nm}$ and $\bar{\alpha}_{11} \approx -3.3~\mu\text{eV} \cdot \text{nm}$ for the ground and excited valleys, respectively.
 Comparing this to the results of the conventional system in Fig.~\ref{FIG3}(b) for the same electric field, we see that the Rashba elements are nearly identical in the two cases.
 Evidently, the Rashba coefficients are unaffected by the Ge concentrations oscillations for all but the shortest $\lambda$ values.